wsb1994/ruststreamer/README.md

 2. Set the Configuration Directory:

-Set the CONFIG_DIRECTORY constant to the full path of your config.toml file.
+Set the CONFIG_DIRECTORY constant at the top of main.rs to the full path of your config.toml file.
 Example:

 CONFIG_DIRECTORY = "/Users/yourusername/YourProject/src/config.toml"